StarRocks/starrocks/docs/table_design/Data_distribution.md

 - **Partition a table on a date-type column (DATE and DATETIME)  with different date intervals at the table creation**.

-  You can create batches of date partitions with different date intervals by specifying different date intervals in `EVERY` for each batch of partitions (make sure that each batch partition intervals does not overlap).
-Partitions in each batch are created according to the defined date interval in the `EVERY clause`.
+  You can create batches of date partitions with different incremental interval by specifying different incremental interval in `EVERY` for each batch of partitions (make sure that the partition ranges between different batches do not overlap).
+Partitions in each batch are created according to the `START (xxx) END (xxx) EVERY (xxx)` clause.
 For example:

     ```SQL
   CREATE TABLE site_access(